Sharif-Smart-and-Secure-Edge-Cloud-Lab/video-intelligence/README.md

-# video-intelligence
+# Video-Intelligence

-In this project, i tried to implement an efficient face recognition for edge devices.\
+In this project, i implemented an efficient face recognition for edge devices.
 ## How to run models?!
 in folder of each model, we have only one python code, for example for model 3, we have dnnRec.py, just run the file:
 ```